alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-08-adventures-in-the-terraform-dsl-part-iv-all-about-splats.md

 #### The random_id example again

 So much for splats.
 Now back to Terraform.
-So, I have shown that Terraform's splat isn't like Ruby's (or Puppet's) splat at all other than the name and the asterisk (`*`) symbol and implicit iteration over lists, although it is quite like the wildcard expression in JMESpath.
+So, I have shown that Terraform's splat isn't like Ruby's (or Puppet's) splat at all other than the name and the asterisk (`*`) symbol and implicit iteration over lists, although - as I will show - it is quite like the wildcard expression in JMESpath.

 Here is the example Terraform code that I introduced in Part I, which shows the splat syntax and a resource with a `count` meta parameter: